 Just FYI — one banana has around 15 grams of sugar where as one cup of frozen cauliflower has about 2 grams.
 Obviously, if you’re watching your sugar intake or trying to keep your blood sugar balanced, cauliflower is the better choice.

-For this particular cauliflower smoothie I wanted to make it like a malted shake so I used a vegan chocolate protein powder and maca powder.
-If you’re new to maca powder, it’s a Peruvian superfood made from the maca root.
+- maca powder – if you’re new to maca powder, it’s a Peruvian superfood made from the maca root.
 I’ve heard some people describe the flavor as malty or similar to butterscotch.
 Personally, I think it has a unique flavor that is slightly bitter sweet.
-It definitely took some getting used to, but I’ve come to love it, especially knowing all of its amazing health benefits.
+Feel free to skip this if you don’t have maca powder or aren’t a fan of the taste.

 Maca powder is readily available in most natural grocery stores now, but you can also buy it on Amazon.
 If you don’t have maca powder or don’t love the flavor, no worries at all.
 This chocolate cauliflower smoothie is worth trying because it will still taste delicious without the maca.